I usually do my own blogposts… but there are three articles I would like to recommend:

 1. Four Ways the Church Misunderstands Spiritual Formation

 This is pretty simple… but I like it.
-Some may think this isn’t that relevant to missions, but they would be wrong.
+Some may think this isn’t that relevant to missions, but decide for yourself.
 Not only does it apply to churches, but to mission groups as well.
-There is always the temptation to to avoid a holistic view, but fall into one of the four ways listed alone.
-And when the results are not as expected… go for “more of the same.”
-Spiritual Formation but be seen relationally/socially.
+There is always the temptation to avoid a holistic view, and fall into one of the four ways listed in the post.
+And when the results are not as expected, there is the temptation go for “more of the same.”

 2. Who Are We?
 (Questions to Ask Your Ministry Team)

 This is also simple… but the profound is often disguised in the simple.
 A ministry must consider certain questions regarding its identity and mission.
 A lot of the thoughts here tie to Group Dynamics.
 And understandably so.
 So many mission teams fail in not dealing with the basics.